benchmark-urbanism/postgis/README.md

 `PG_PASSWORD` | none | Optional password.
 `DB_NAME` | `my_db` | The name for the new database.

+The new user will have general permissions on the new database.
+The user is also granted membership to the `postgres` super-user.
+This means that `SET ROLE postgres;` can be used to grant temporary permissions for superuser tasks such as activating extensions.
+Once admin tasks are completed, user permissions can be reset per `RESET ROLE;`

 If you initialise the database without a password and then add a password at a later stage, then you'll likely also want to modify the `pg_hba.conf` file in your mapped data directory to require md5 password authentication for connections.
-For example, change this line:
+For example, you may want to change this line:
 `host    all             all             0.0.0.0/0               trust`
 to:
 `host    all             all             0.0.0.0/0               md5`